 “We consume more concrete every 2 years than all the plastic produced over the past 60 years”

 If we are to achieve our goal of sustainable development that meets the needs of the present generation without compromising the ability of future generations to meet their own needs, we need to eradicate the linear approach of buy, dig up and dispose of the concrete and buy again, providing no future benefit resulting in the ever-increasing consumption of concrete.

 A game changer

-Using the latest plastics technology, previously only used in the field of Aerospace, Smart Urban harnessed the resilience and durability of polypropylene to make concrete impact resistant, prolonging the lifespan of our city’s roads and footpaths.
+Using the latest plastics technology, previously only used in the field of Aerospace, Smart Urban harnessed the resilience and durability of the latest advanced polymers to make concrete impact resistant, prolonging the lifespan of our city’s roads and footpaths.

 This is a game changer for one of the most linear, waste intensive market sectors enabling them to achieve Zero Waste and Zero ongoing consumption of concrete, moving toward a truly circular economy where resources are re-used for the entire lifespan of a development is now a more than a possibility- it is a reality.

 - Increasing consumption

 We urgently need to reverse these trends and create a circular economy.

 Transforming a city from linear to circular is surprisingly simple....